GrapesJS/grapesjs/docs/modules/Commands.md

 ## Stateful commands

-As we've already seen the command is just a function and once executed nothing is left behined, but in some cases we'd like to keep a track of executed commands.
-GrapesJS can handle by default this case and to enable it you just need to declare a command as an object with `run` and `stop` methods
+As we've already seen the command is just a function and once executed nothing is left behind, but in some cases, we'd like to keep a track of executed commands.
+GrapesJS can handle by default this case and to enable it you just need to declare a command as an object with the `run` and `stop` methods

 ```js
 commands.add('my-command-state', {